I love pineapples. Pineapple fried rice is the bomb. And pineapples on pizza? Amazing.

 I must’ve had this clawfoot Barbie tub for a while now and only got to use it years later.
 This is part of my problem.
 I’d make a theme in my head, hunt for supplies and accessories, and then never get around to actually doing it.
 But now that I have less obligations and less pressure on myself to be perfect, I’ve started working with things I’d purchased so long ago.

-Dollsexposed's works have been displayed at Seattle Erotic Art Festival, Los Angeles Kinky Art Show, and Los Angeles Leather Getaway.
+Dollsexposed’s work has been included in several juried exhibitions and festivals, including Tucson Erotica Art Show, Seattle Erotic Art Festival, Los Angeles Kinky Art Show, and Los Angeles Leather Getaway.

 If you enjoy this site, please consider tipping to keep the website afloat.